skip to Main Content

 3. What is TRISA?

 The Travel Rule Information Sharing Alliance (TRISA) is a professional working group of VASP operators, Travel Rule solution providers, regulators, advisors, and technical implementers dedicated to making cross-border exchanges of cryptocurrencies safe and lawful.
-TRISA consists of several components including:
+TRISA consists of four components including:

+TRISA’s source code is open source and available via its Github repository along with comprehensive documentation.
 TRISA’s mission is animated by its Guiding Principles:

 • Open Architecture: TRISA is committed to interoperability with open security standards and different messaging protocols.